-ESL 094 - Academic Reading & Writing (0.5)
+ESL 094 - Academic Reading & Writing (6)

 The Academic Reading & Writing Class is designed for ESL students who have acquired an intermediate or advanced level of proficiency in the English language, want to improve reading and writing skills, and for those who intend to transition into postsecondary courses the following semesters.
 This course is also available to adult ABE/ASE students who want to improve reading and writing skills for post secondary education or career technical education.
 Instruction is provided to increase and improve reading, oral, grammar, vocabulary, and writing skills.
 Students will read fiction, nonfiction, and compose their own works using proper conventions of English language.
 Texts are selected to prepare the student for academic and career technical courses or to assist the student in communicating in an occupational or community environment.
 Proficiency levels are based on standardized testing of language skills from the CASAS Life and Work series with minimum of high intermediate level, CASAS Goals series (any score), or TABE placement exams (any score).
-Variable hours for classes will be accounted per program year based on funding, class availability, and curricula needs for the program.
-This class is offered in any of the following ways: Classroom, synchronous face to face, or hybrid/online delivery methods.
-ICCB approved online curricula through usalearns.org and i-pathways.org will be used as supplemental independent work.
-Enrollment is provided according to fixed dates.
 Repeatable three times Not transferable.

-ESL 095 - Academic Reading & Writing (0.5)
+ESL 095 - Academic Reading & Writing (6)

 The Academic Reading & Writing Class is designed for ESL students who have acquired an intermediate or advanced level of proficiency in the English language, want to improve reading and writing skills, and for those who intend to transition into postsecondary courses the following semesters.
 This course is also available to adult ABE/ASE students who want to improve reading and writing skills for post secondary education or career technical education.
 Instruction is provided to increase and improve reading, oral, grammar, vocabulary, and writing skills.
 Students will read fiction, nonfiction, and compose their own works using proper conventions of English language.
 Texts are selected to prepare the student for academic and career technical courses or to assist the student in communicating in an occupational or community environment.
 Proficiency levels are based on standardized testing of language skills from the CASAS Life and Work series with minimum of high intermediate level, CASAS Goals series (any score), or TABE placement exams (any score).
-Variable hours for classes will be accounted per program year based on funding, class availability, and curricula needs for the program.
-This class is offered in any of the following ways: Classroom, synchronous face to face, or hybrid/online delivery methods.
-ICCB approved online curricula through usalearns.org and i-pathways.org will be used as supplemental independent work.
-Enrollment is provided according to fixed dates.
 Repeatable three times Not transferable.